Core Beliefs

 Believer's Baptism

-We believe that baptism is for anyone who has experienced the repentance of sin, and received salvation through Jesus Christ.
-We baptize, by immersion (under water), three times forward based on the formula given by Jesus in Matthew 28:19.
-Since we do not baptize infants, those unable to understand salvation, we offer services of dedication for infants.
+We believe that baptism is for anyone who has experienced the repentance of sin and decided to follow the leadership of Jesus Christ.
+We are baptized by immersion (under the water), based on the formula Jesus gave in Matthew 28:19 and explained in Romans 6:1- 5.
+We do not baptize those who do not make a personal decision to follow Jesus.
+Therefore, we do not baptize infants; instead, we offer a dedication service.

 An Eternal Heaven and Hell